BuyerQuest/vault-recursive-delete/Readme.md

 Recursive delete for paths in vault.

 Usage: ./vault-recursive-delete.rb [options]
     -a, --vault-address=[VAULT_ADDR] URL used to access the Vault server.
-Defaults to the VAULT_ADDR environment variable if not set
-    -p, --path=PATH                  Path in vault to delete from, with a trailing slash.
+Defaults to the VAULT_ADDR environment variable -t, --vault-token=[VAULT_TOKEN]  A vault token.
+Defaults to VAULT_TOKEN environment variable, or reads ~/.vault-token -p, --path=PATH                  Path in vault to delete from, with a trailing slash.
 E.g. secret/foo/ --force                      Suppress confirmation and delete automatically.
 Use carefully.